Protocol Details

 11. Women who have had a hysterectomy before one year after their last menstrual period.

-NIMH employees/staff and their immediate family members will be excluded from the study per NIMH policy.
+National Institute of Mental Health (NIMH) employees/staff and their immediate family members will be excluded from the study per NIMH policy.

 Citations: